emilyshea94/techy-blog/README.md

 And because I cant get my server to work Im not able to view it on a local server.
 Im hoping to be able to work on this challenge further and get into my Heroku and get my local server to work.
 I just want to get this submitted for now so that I dont have a missing assignment.
 I'm hoping my code that I have written will work as I've compared it to previous challenges that are similar.

+## Credits
+I did have help from a tutor from the